City humiliates United in 3-1 derby win in League Cup semis - WHIZ News

 Aston Villa takes on Leicester in the other semifinal on Wednesday.

-Mindful of how United tore apart his City team on the counterattack in a Premier League game won by Solskjaer’s side at the Etihad last month, Guardiola chose not to play a recognized striker – Sergio Aguero and Gabriel Jesus were on the bench – and flooded his midfield to outnumber the hosts in that department.
+Mindful of how United tore apart his City team on the counterattack in a Premier League game won by Solskjaer’s side at the Etihad last month, Guardiola chose not to field either of his two strikers – Sergio Aguero and Gabriel Jesus were on the bench – and overloaded the midfield.

 “We win and we’re a genius,” Guardiola said, “but if we don’t win I know what will happen.
 We try to control the counterattacks because they’re a wonderful team.”